learn-co-students/oo-custom-errors-v-000/README.md

 ## Custom Error Handling

 We can achieve the above goal via something called **rescuing**.
-Before we look at how to rescue the errors we raise and allow our program to continue run, let's think about the desired behavior of our rescue.
+Before we look at how to rescue the errors we raise and allow our program to continue to run, let's think about the desired behavior of our rescue.

 ### Step 1: Writing a Custom Error Message